tanakhcc/critic/README.md

 ### for each baseline, show associated information
 #### type
 #### automatic polygonalization
-- can not be edited
-- maybe do not show, since humans need not interact with it
 #### automatically recognized text
 #### automatically assigned base text
 #### transcriptions (manual)